Thrillers, Chillers & Sci-Fi Killers. Whether you believe the bible is true or not true, it contains stories that trigger imagination.

 Finally she heard it.
 A gruff anguished syllable came from his mouth.
 “Go!”

 Everything after that unfolded as if she were hovering outside her body.
 The real person inside her was numb.
 Her arms and legs moved quickly to pack provisions.
-With a hurried pace, she visited her friends at their homes, had conversation to persuade their parents, and then led her band to build a camping place in the hills of Judah.
+With a hurried pace, she visited her friends at their homes, had conversation to persuade their parents, and then led her friends to build a camping place in the hills of Judah.

 Her pain spilled out onto everything.
 Even the mountains that usually brought her peace were cruel.
 Giving dimension to her circumstance, they reminded her that she was as an ant, a creature of little consequence.